-The area known today as South End is a fairly recent branding invention, but it has a fascinating history.
+The area we know today as South End is a fairly recent branding invention, but it has a fascinating history.
 This new planning vision and implementation strategy has the potential to write an exciting new chapter in this district's compelling historical narrative, a story that begins over two hundred years ago.
-To understand where South End is going visionaries and plan makers want to go, one needs to understand where South End has been, and this is best understood as a sequence of five historical periods.
+To understand where we as visionaries and plan makers want to go, we need to understand where we have been, and this is best understood as a sequence of five historical periods.